 The closed form (5.4) renders the computation of $C{\exp,k}$ test quite easy.
-One simply plugs the data into (5.4) and calculates their sample average and sample standard deviation.
+One simply plugs the data into (5.4) and calculates their sample average and a consistent estimator for the standard error.
 The test statistic is now readily computed as (5.3).
-Chen, Chou, and Kuan (2000) demonstrate that the $C{\exp,k}$ test performs strikingly well in finite samples and is very robust to the data without higher-order moments.
-The third-moment-based test and the bi-covariance test, on the other hand, have little power when the data do not have proper moments.
+It has been shown that the $C{\exp,k}$ test performs strikingly well in finite samples and is very robust to the data without proper moments.
+The third-moment-based test and the bi-covariance test, on the other hand, have little power when the data suffer from moment failure.